cypress-io/cypress/readme.md

 ## What this does

 This `CLI` enables you to interact with the Cypress Desktop Application through the command line.
-This is helpful for both local development and running Cypress in CI.
+This is helpful for both local development and running Cypress on a CI server.

 For instance you can do common tasks like:

 - Installing Cypress
-- Running Headlessly
+- Running Cypress Headlessly
 - Logging into Cypress
 - Generating API Keys
 - Adding Projects